andrew-hipp/workshops/2023-goettingen/README.md

  mamba install -c conda-forge r-ape r-geiger r-phytools r-vegan
 ```

-Then, the following lines are for ggtree, which I've found to be a fussy install.
+The following lines are for ggtree, which I've found to be a fussy install.
 First install the conda-forge dependencies manually:

 ```
 mamba install -c conda-forge r-aplot r-tidyverse r-tidytree